Wednesday, 27 December 2017

 The judges’ comments include: "The V. Press offering of four remarkably diverse pamphlets included a mix of established and new writers.
 We fell in love in particular with Alex Reed's pamphlet ‘A Career in Accompaniment’ about looking after his wife - quiet poems, carefully crafted, with enormous emotional heft and dignity. "

-To celebrate this shortlisting, all four V. Press pamphlets from this 2016/2017 are available below with £1.50 off their usual price.
-[This offer is for U.K. delivery only and runs until the end of 2017, and through the links below only.]
+To celebrate this shortlisting, all four V. Press pamphlets from this 2016/2017 were available [edited May 2025] with £1.50 off their usual price.
+[This offer is for U.K. delivery only and runs until the end of 2017, and through the links below only.

 FORTHCOMING TITLES